codihaus/directus-extension-kanboard/README.md

-# @codihaus/directus-extension-kanboard
+# directus-extension-kanboard
  Kanboard Layout Extension for Directus: customize your Kanban boards.

  # Installation via npm

 Run the command at your Directus root project level

-- npm i @codihaus/directus-extension-kanboard
+- npm i directus-extension-kanboard

 # Installation by compiling